nullgemm/globuf/readme.md

 repo and following the instructions in the readme.

-After the toolchain was installed and your environment variables updated you will also need to install objcopy, which is required by the example makefile.
+After the toolchain was installed and your environment variables updated you will also need to install objcopy, which is required by the generated makefile.

 #### Compiling from macOS
 The macOS backend can also be compiled from macOS for easier debugging.